BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. This script displays the first 10 lines of a file.
 6. This script prints the third line of a file
 7. This script Createa a file
+8. This scripts redirects an output of a file into another